Ambar-Shrivastava/Task-Planner/README.md

 # TaskPlanner_AI
 # Task Planner Generator from Meeting Recordings

 This application automatically generates task planners from meeting recordings by extracting key details such as tasks, deadlines, assignees.
-The solution leverages AWS services like Amazon Transcribe, Lambda, DynamoDB, S3, EC2 and integrates OpenAI's NLP for task extraction.
+The solution leverages AWS services like Amazon Transcribe, Lambda, DynamoDB, S3, EC2 and integrates OpenAI's NLP for task extraction and Reactjs for UI design.
 It streamlines task management and improves productivity by converting meeting recordings into actionable tasks.

 ## Features